justinjramalho/justinjramalho/README.md

 - 👋 Hi, I’m Justin J. Ramalho (@justinjramalho)
-- 👀 I’m interested in ____. (needs more thought/reflection; see line 4 below)
+- 👀 I’m interested in web3 software development and blockchain compliance.
-- 🌱 I’m currently learning full-stack software development, specializing cybersecurity.
+- 🌱 I’m currently learning web development (HTML 5, CSS3, JS), data science methodologies (Python 3), and cybersecurity compliance principles (OWASP Top 10).
-- 💞️ I’m looking to collaborate on educational technologies that reverse-engineer academic structures to enhance transparency; I am focused on streamlining the 'business of education' and students' path to career, while automating soft-skills to create a community of entrepreneur-minded, independent young adults.
+- 💞️ I’m looking to collaborate on educational technologies that reverse-engineer degree mapping and career-related academic structures to enhance pathway to career pipeline; I am focused on streamlining the 'business of education' and students' path to career, while automating soft-skills to create a community of entrepreneur-minded, independent young adults.
 - 📫 How to reach me: justinjramalho@gmail.com (email) | @justinjramalho (social)

 // Perpetual student dedicated to crafting experiences that inspire innovative thinkers to become doers.
 Skilled researcher, independent thinker, and lunchtime webinar junkie 🤙 //